BioNomad/tuftsTutorials/docs/stats/quant.md

   minimum median     mean max count       SD
 1     150    170 169.6768 196    99 9.875581
 ```

+!!! note
+    You'll note here that we explicitly remove `NA` values to calculate these descriptive statistics.

 Now that we know how to calculate our descriptive statistics, let's try and visualize our numeric data: